MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Test-Json.md

 ## NOTES

-The `Test-Json` cmdlet is implemented by using the [NJsonSchema Class](https://github.com/RSuter/NJsonSchema).
+The `Test-Json` cmdlet is implemented using the [NJsonSchema Class](https://github.com/RSuter/NJsonSchema).

 Since PowerShell 6, PowerShell uses the Newtonsoft.Json assemblies for all JSON functions.